Vector-of-Gad/DSA-Case-Study-1-Amazon-Product-Review-Analysis-/README.md

 ### Each of these categories has a delimeter of '|' which can be exploited to properly extract the product categories.
 ### The formula used is
     =LEFT(C2, FIND("|", C2) - 1 )
+### A pivot table is then used.
+The 'product_category' in rows and 'discount_price' in values, the values is sum at default hence change it to average.